 Another element that all Dan Brown heroine’s share is that they are distinguished experts in their field or exceptionally intelligent, resourceful, and quick-witted.
 Sophie is a young Parisian cryptologist for the French national judicial police and proves her astonishing resourcefulness and intelligence from the start, when she uses a bar of soap to trick the police into thinking that Langdon is escaping the Louvre.
 Her childhood memories that depict her grandfather teaching her riddles and puzzles reaffirm that from a young age she was remarkably cunning.
 Similarly, Vittoria is a distinguished CERN physicist and “a woman of tremendous personal strength” (A&D, XIV, 69).
 However, although she displays exceptional intelligence which one would think would be instrumental during the hunt for Hassassin and the canister, her main function is to be Langdon’s love interest and later to be treated as an object of sexual desire by Hassassin.
 Therefore, it becomes clear that although all heroines possess a sharp intellect, the extent to which their ability and knowledge are used in the development of the plot varies.
 Sienna, for example, who is a doctor and had “off-the-chart IQ” (I, Ch 7, p.57) as a child prodigy, has a much more active role in the pivotal moments of Inferno.
-She turns out to be a transhumanist and feels morally obliged to save the world by destroying the virus before it infects the population or the WHO gains access to it: her moral assessment of the situation, which she makes because of her intelligence, affect her actions which in turn majorly affect the plot.
-Katherine’s intelligence and knowledge, as a pioneer in Noetic Science, is also relevant to the hunt for the masonic pyramid and the importance of the ancient mysteries, which she explains to Langdon throughout the novel.
+She turns out to be a transhumanist and feels morally obliged to save the world by destroying the virus before it infects the population or the WHO gains access to it: her moral assessment of the situation, because of her intelligence, affect her actions which in turn majorly affect the plot.
+Katherine’s intelligence and knowledge, as a pioneer in Noetic Science, is also relevant to the hunt for the Masonic pyramid and the importance of the ancient mysteries, which she explains to Langdon throughout the novel.
 In contrast, Ambra, although clearly educated, intelligent and an expert in art history, doesn’t mainly use those virtues to help discover the password with Langdon – it is mostly her insider knowledge about Kirsch.